Each state has a favorite Thanksgiving side dish. OK, which one ordered the salad?

 I've lived in two states -- Minnesota and Washington -- that Instagram claims love cranberry pie, and I've never once had a slice of it or seen it on a menu or at a potluck.
 But cranberry pie was the favorite in 14 states, more than any other pie, according to Instagram.
 Surprisingly, pumpkin pie rules only three Western states -- California, Arizona and Nevada, while pecan and sweet-potato pie are vying for control of the American south.
 Cherry, blueberry and strawberry had their fans, too, but the all-American dessert of apple pie won only Connecticut's heart.

-Discuss: Thanksgiving side dishes: Each state has a favorite, and some might surprise you
+Discuss: Thanksgiving side dishes: Each state has a favorite, and some are surprising

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.